-Nay, by your leave, hold your hands; though I know his brains are forfeit to the next tile that falls.
+BERTRAM Nay, by your leave, hold your hands; though I know his brains are forfeit to the next tile that falls.

-Well, is this captain in the Duke of Florence's camp?

-Upon my knowledge, he is, and lousy.
+FIRST SOLDIER Well, is this captain in the Duke of Florence's camp?
+PAROLLES Upon my knowledge, he is, and lousy.

-Nay, look not so upon me; we shall hear of your lordship anon.
+SECOND LORD Nay, look not so upon me; we shall hear of your lordship anon.

-What is his reputation with the duke?

-The duke knows him for no other but a poor officer of mine; and writ to me this other day to turn him out o' the band: I think I have his letter in my pocket.
+FIRST SOLDIER What is his reputation with the Duke?
+PAROLLES The Duke knows him for no other but a poor officer of mine; and writ to me this other day to turn him out o' th' band.

+I think I have his letter in my pocket.

-Marry, we'll search.
+FIRST SOLDIER Marry, we'll search.

-In good sadness, I do not know; either it is there or it is upon a file, with the duke's other letters, in my tent.
+PAROLLES In good sadness, I do not know; either it is there or it is upon a file with the Duke's other letters in my tent.

-Here 'tis; here's a paper.
+FIRST SOLDIER Here 'tis; here's a paper.
 Shall I read it to you?

-I do not know if it be it or no.
+PAROLLES I do not know if it be it or no.

-Our interpreter does it well.
+BERTRAM Our interpreter does it well.

-Excellently.
+SECOND LORD Excellently.

-[Reads.]
-'Dian, the Count's a fool, and full of gold,--'

-That is not the duke's letter, sir; that is an advertisement to a proper maid in Florence, one Diana, to take heed of the allurement of one Count Rousillon, a foolish idle boy, but for all that very ruttish: I pray you, sir, put it up again.
+FIRST SOLDIER [Reads] 'Dian, the Count's a fool, and full of gold.'
+PAROLLES That is not the Duke's letter, sir; that is an advertisement to a proper maid in Florence, one Diana, to take heed of the allurement of one Count Rousillon, a foolish idle boy, but for all that very ruttish.
+I pray you, sir, put it up again.

-Nay, I'll read it first by your favour.
+FIRST SOLDIER Nay, I'll read it first by your favour.

-My meaning in't, I protest, was very honest in the behalf of the maid; for I knew the young count to be a dangerous and lascivious boy, who is a whale to virginity, and devours up all the fry it finds.
+PAROLLES My meaning in't, I protest, was very honest in the behalf of the maid; for I knew the young Count to be a dangerous and lascivious boy, who is a whale to virginity, and devours up all the fry it finds.